-These alternative tactics might include refusing to accept a reasonable settlement offer within policy limits before losing at trial.
+Alternative bad faith tactics might include refusing to accept a reasonable settlement offer within policy limits before losing at trial.
 This result could expose the policyholder to a judgment significantly exceeding policy limits.
-If this occurs, the policyholder will be liable for the deficiency between coverage limits and the judgment.
+If this occurs, the policyholder may be liable for the deficiency between coverage limits and the judgment.